Joseph Priestley House: Location

 The property's original area was 2 acres (8,000 m2), but this was reduced by about half around 1830 when the Pennsylvania Canal (North Branch Division) was dug through the house's front yard, between the house and river.
 On May 31, 1860, the Lackawanna and Bloomsburg Railroad opened with a train from Danville.
 This was the second railroad track in Northumberland, and ran behind the house.

 The canal closed in 1902 and was later filled in.
 The modern railroad line approximates the canal's course through the front yard; the track behind the house no longer exists.

 Priestleys in America

 Emigration to Northumberland

-The last three years the Priestleys spent in Britain were a time of political upheaval and the persecution they experienced led to their eventual emigration to the United States.
-During the Birmingham Riots of 1791, which began on the second anniversary of the storming of the Bastille in the wake of the conservative British reaction against the French revolution, the Priestleys' home, Joseph's church, and the homes of many other religious Dissenters were burned.
-The Priestleys fled Birmingham and attempted to live in London, but they could not escape the political turmoil.
-In 1794, they joined the tide of 10,000 emigrants who moved to America—it was the largest emigration from Europe to America until the end of the Napoleonic Wars.
-The Priestleys left Britain at the beginning of April on the Samson and arrived in New York City on June 4, 1794.
+The last three years the Priestleys spent in Britain were a time of political upheaval.
+During the Birmingham Riots of 1791, which began on the second anniversary of the storming of the Bastille in the wake of the conservative British reaction against the French Revolution, the Priestleys' home, Joseph's church, and the homes of many other religious Dissenters were burned.
+The Priestleys fled Birmingham and attempted to live in London, but could not escape the political turmoil.

+In 1794, they joined the tide of 10,000 emigrants who moved to America during the largest emigration from Europe to America until the end of the Napoleonic Wars.
+The Priestleys left Britain at the beginning of April on the Samson, and arrived in New York City on June 4, 1794.

 Two of their three sons, Joseph, Jr. (eldest) and Harry (youngest), had already emigrated to the United States in August 1793, along with Joseph Priestley's friend, the radical activist Thomas Cooper.
 Their middle son, William, had moved to America from France, probably early in 1793, following the September massacres of the previous year.

-Although Europeans knew Priestley best as a scientist (he had discovered oxygen gas in 1774), Americans knew him best as a defender of religious freedom and as an advocate for American independence.
+Although Europeans knew Priestley best as a scientist (he had published his paper on the discovery oxygen gas in 1774), Americans knew him best as a defender of religious freedom and as an advocate for American independence.
 Immediately upon his arrival, he was fêted by various political factions vying to gain his support.
 Priestley declined their entreaties, however, hoping to avoid the political discord that had embroiled him in Britain.
 He wrote to John Adams that he "made it a rule to take no part whatever in the politics of a country in which I am a stranger, and in which I only wish to live undisturbed".
 (Priestley never became a citizen of the United States.)
 He also turned down an opportunity to teach chemistry at the University of Pennsylvania at this time.